 From costume parades to haunted farms, New York City has so many fun ways for families to celebrate Halloween throughout the month of October.
 You can catch Boo at the Zoo, see a Halloween parade, or join in to make a Halloween craft.
 The Halloween spirit spreads all across NYC, giving you nearby opportunities to celebrate no matter where you're staying.

-This annual Halloween celebration is held on weekends from September 28 through November 3, 2019 including Monday, October 14, 2019 at the Bronx Zoo and is geared toward children and families.
+This annual Halloween celebration is held on weekends from September 28 through November 3, 2019, as well as Monday, October 14, 2019, at the Bronx Zoo and is geared toward children and families.
 Face painting, storytelling, and pumpkin painting are among the special Halloween-themed fun.
 Wear your Halloween costume and march in the parade.
 All activities are included with Zoo admission, except the hayride which requires the "Total Experience" ticket for an additional charge.

 Head to the Upper West Side for a fun Halloween event at AMNH.
 Held on Saturday, October 26, 2019, the event provides families with an opportunity to join other costumed families for an afternoon of trick-or-treating, arts and crafts, costumed characters, and live performances at AMNH.
 Live performers and characters at past events have included Curious George, a magician, stilt walkers, and performers from the Big Apple Circus.
 Tickets are available in advance, as well as at the door.

 The Queens County Farm is the oldest operating farm in New York State and hosts a full slate of Halloween and fall activities.
 You can get your thrills at the Queens County Farm Haunted House each fall.
 This haunted house is appropriate for children ages 6-12 and is held indoors.
 Halloween treats, mulled cider, pumpkins, and apples are for sale.
 Discounted tickets are available online.